adityasiraskar/Credit-Card-Churn-Prediction/README.md

-# Customer Churn Prediction in the Banking Sector
+# Customer Churn Prediction in the Banking Sector.

 An end-to-end machine learning project for predicting credit card customer churn in the banking sector.
 The project includes exploratory analysis, preprocessing, model